MesaqAssociation/mesaqplatform/WASENDER_API_SETUP.md

 - Joined 5 months ago, monthly fee $40, paid $240 → Balance: +$40 (ahead)
 - Joined 5 months ago, monthly fee $40, paid $120 → Balance: -$80 (behind)

+**Only members with negative balance (behind) receive reminders.**

+## Bank Account Setup

+The test message includes bank account details for payment.
+Make sure:

+1. **Account Number**: Set on the first financial account in Finance page
+2. **BSB**: Set via `BANK_BSB` environment variable (e.g., "123-456")

+If BSB is not set, message will show "Contact admin" as BSB.

 ## Notes

 - This is a **test-only** feature
+- Currently sends to **1 member only** (the one most behind)
 - NO production messages are sent to real members
 - All messages go to `WHATSAPP_TEST_NUMBER`
 - NO data is stored in the database
 - Calculations are done in real-time each time you click the button
+- Message includes payment instructions with bank details